cloud-bulldozer/k8s-netperf/README.md

 With OpenShift, we attempt to discover the OpenShift route.
 If that route is not reachable, it might be required to `port-forward` the service and pass that via the `--prom` option.

 `--metrics` will enable displaying prometheus captured metrics to stdout.
 By default they will be written to a csv file.

+`--iperf` will enable the iperf3 load driver for any stream test (TCP_STREAM, UDP_STREAM). iperf3 doesn't have a RR or CRR test-type.

+`--netperf` Our default load driver.
+However, users can pass `--netperf=false --iperf3` which will disable netperf, and enable iperf3, for just stream tests.

 ### Config file
 `netperf.yml` contains a default set of tests.